-We have not generated any revenue from our product candidates, including Gvoke, and may never be profitable.
+We have not yet generated revenue from Gvoke or our other product candidates, and may never be profitable.

 Our ability to become profitable depends upon our ability to generate revenue.
-To date, we have not generated any revenue from any of our product candidates.
-We do not expect to generate significant revenue unless or until we obtain marketing approval of, and begin to sell, our product candidates.
-We do not expect to commercialize any of our product candidates until the second half of 2019, if ever.
+We have not yet generated revenue from Gvoke PFS.
+We expect to begin the commercial launch of Gvoke PFS in mid-November 2019.
+We do not expect to generate significant revenue until we successfully commercialize Gvoke.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to: